-First, don't scratch the area infected with contagiosum; the condition itself rarely causes itching but sometimes the skin underneath gets dry and irritated and this makes it itchy.
-Avoid scratching because scratching often spreads the virus to other areas of the skin and to other people, as it may be carried under the fingernails.
+Don’t scratch the infected area.
+It’s rare that contagiosum causes itching, in itself.
+Instead, the skin underneath gets dry and irritated, and this makes it itchy.
+Scratching often spreads the virus to other areas of the skin and to other people, as it may be carried under the fingernails.

-Second, be mindful of the products you use to treat contagiosum.
-Regular creams and lotions don't address the virus itself and so rarely do any good to clear up the bumps.
+Do be mindful of the products you use to treat contagiosum.
+Because regular creams and lotions don't address the virus, they rarely clear up the bumps.
 Remember that contagiosum is not like a regular rash that develops from chafing, overexposure to chemicals, and so on.
-As with any other medical condition, you need to understand the cause in order to understand the treatment and to address it effectively.
+As with any other medical condition, you need to understand contagiosum causes, to understand how to treat it effectively.

-And lastly, it's good to follow-up with medical treatment when you have or suspect you have contagiosum.
-The virus itself may take many months and even years to go away on its own and may spread unpredictably.
-You may also see it spread to other parts of the skin and may infect others if you do not address your contagiosum properly and promptly.
+Do follow up with medical treatment, if you think you may have contagiosum.
+The virus may take months, even years, to go away on its own, and may spread unpredictably.
+You may also see it spread to other parts of the skin and may infect others if you don’t treat contagiosum properly and promptly.